samlhk/mls-group-5/README.md

  ### serving_rag.py

  Starts RAG API server.
 Before running, modify `embed_model_path` and `chat_model_path` with the correct hash values.
 You can find these by checking the path after running `download.py`.
-Note that the `/rag` endpoint implements the request queue and batching while the `/rag_basic` endpoint is the original implementation.
+The `/rag_basic` endpoint is the original implementation, the `/rag` endpoint implements the request queue and batching and the `/rag_multi_instance` endpoint implements a multi server pipeline (to run this, update the url in the handler function with the IP address of the secondary machine).

  ```
  python serving_rag.py